 HUD issued Notice of a second allocation for CDBG disaster recovery grant funds of \$22,357,982 for Nashville-Davidson County, as published in the Federal Register, Volume 76, Number 72, Docket Number FR-5452-N-02, April 14, 2011.
-This Notice required the City to submit an Amendment to Nashville-Davidson County's initial Action Plan for Disaster Recovery to provide details for the distribution of funds and the eligible program activities for the second allocation.
-Amendment One described the proposed use of funds for addressing unmet housing, infrastructure, recovery and economic revitalization needs in Metro Nashville as a result of the May flood.
-HUD approved Amendment One in August 2011.
+This Notice requires the City to submit an Amendment to Nashville-Davidson County's initial Action Plan for Disaster Recovery to provide details for the distribution of funds and the eligible program activities for the second allocation.
+This Amendment Number One describes the proposed use of funds for addressing unmet housing, infrastructure, recovery and economic revitalization needs in Metro Nashville as a result of the May flood.